Frequently Asked Questions

 Taking lessons in a music school environment also allows students to enjoy the benefits of learning in a musical community where students can meet others who share their passion for music.
 We dedicate a lot of time, energy, and resources into providing students with regular opportunities to perform for friends and family in student showcase events.
 Home-based and web referral-type traveling music teachers do not have the resources, staff and facilities to put on the kind of student showcases that we do.

-Both of our schools have acoustic pianos, full drum sets and amplifiers for use during lessons.
+Pfluger Rock has 3 Kawai acoustic pianos, a Roland digital piano, 2 full acoustic drum sets, electric and acoustic guitars and amplifiers for use during lessons.
 We do not provide instruments for students to take home.
 Call us for recommendations of local retailers if you’re shopping for an instrument.
+Email us for our keyboard and piano buyer’s guide with recommendations on what to look for and where to go when getting started.
+See our “Beginner’s guide to choosing a guitar” in the video photos and video section of this website.
 Check out Rock n’ Roll Rentals if you don’t have an instrument yet and you’d like to rent one.

 Tuition is as follows: